-I am very happy with my choice, the stability is incredible, the weight is a little more than I had before, but I priorities change and I don't mind carrying more weight if it means I gain stability.
-In addition, although not important to the function, but does go back to the statement of using something more if like it.
+I am very happy with my choice, the stability is incredible, the weight is a little more than I had before, but my priorities adapted to my interests.
+I don't mind carrying more weight, if it means I gain stability.
+In addition, although not important to the function, but does go back to something I mentioned earlier.
+You will use something more if like it.
 For me, it has a stunningly beautiful design.

-I have three other means of support, a Manfrotto MT190CXPRO4, it's lighter and more versatile in respect to macro work, a Sirui monopod and a very light and compact 3 Legged Thing EVO3 Punks Rick.
+I have three other means of support, a Manfrotto MT190CXPRO4, it's lighter and more versatile in respect to macro work, a Sirui monopod and a 3 Legged Thing EVO3 Punks Rick.

 I use two heads on the Gitzo, a FLM CB-48FTR II paired with a Sirui PA-20 Panorama head, and a SIRUI PH-20 gimbal head depending on the situation, but primarily the ball head.

 Sony - 16-35mm